Parallel Quantum Algorithm for Hamiltonian Simulation: Preliminaries and Notations

 \subsection{Block-encoding}

 Block-encoding is a recently introduced fundamental tool for arithmetic operations on matrices represented as a block of a unitary.
-It has been developed through a line of researches in quantum algorithms~\cite{HHL09, BCK15, CKS17, LC19, AGGW17, CGJ19, GSLW19}.
+It has been developed through a series of researches in quantum algorithms~\cite{HHL09, BCK15, CKS17, LC19, AGGW17, CGJ19, GSLW19}.